katiechambe/physical-sep/README.md

 # physical-sep
-(In dev) A python package to compute physical galaxy separations from observational data
+(In dev) A python package that uses ML models to predict physical galaxy separations from observational data.